 The International Society of Dermatology has a focus on tropical dermatology, is active in developing countries and has a public health role.
 Community Dermatology focuses on both individual care from the health care provider to the patient and extending skin care awareness in the community.
 Its application differs depending on the situation from skin cancer awareness and exams in the United States, to low cost treatment of lymphoedema with traditional methods in India.

 Community Dermatology is core to the mission statement of the ISD to have a particular focus on tropical dermatology and to foster collaborative efforts among its membership.
-By necessity, Community Dermatology is a group effort and necessitates establishing relationship with other agencies like the ILDS.
+By necessity, Community Dermatology is a group effort and necessitates establishing relationships with other agencies like the ILDS.

 The goals of the Community Dermatology Committee are: